tvanmaren/Galvanize_Classified_3/README.md

 ### Functionality

-The app should do the following
+The app should do the following:

 - Display all of the ads
 - Post a new ad